Pleistocene fossils in Michigan: Pleistocene mammals of Michigan

-The American Mastodon is not only a spectacular fossil found in southern Michigan, but is Michigan's state fossil.
+The American mastodon is not only a spectacular fossil found in southern Michigan, but is Michigan's state fossil.
 It is believed that these animals fed on trees, and lived in herds, much like modern elephants.
 Along with mammoths, specimens of mastodons with marks from stone tools have been found, which means that they were probably hunted.
+Fossils of this animal have been found in almost every county in the Lower Peninsula.